deeptibhegde/AttentivePrototypeSFUDA/README.md

 ![image](/imgs/main_final_2.drawio.jpg)

-(Currently supports model inference and evaluation only, training steps to be updated soon.)
+(Currently has instructions for model inference and evaluation only, training steps to be updated soon.)

 Follow the instructions for installation and implementation of the method in the folders [SECOND-iou](SECOND-iou/README.md) and [PointRCNN](PointRCNN/README.md)